In modern usage, a blessing is thought of as a prayer, as in saying a blessing before a meal.

 In the Bible and in religious contexts, a blessing, or to bless someone, takes on greater significance.
 Blessing someone is wishing, bestowing, bequeathing, or praying for good will, prosperity, or God’s mercy.
 A blessing is given to a lesser person by a greater person (Hebrews 7:7).

-A secondary definition of bless is “to honor as holy” or “to glorify.”
-In this respect we can “bless God” or “bless the Lord.”
+A secondary definition of blessing is “to honor as holy” or “to glorify.”
+In this respect, we can “bless God” or “bless the Lord.”
 Not all translations of the Bible use this phrasing; in this context, often praise or exalt are used instead of bless

 For additional insight, consider that the opposite of bless is curse.

 Key verse about Blessing: ‘Bring me some game and prepare me some tasty food to eat, so that I may give you my blessing in the presence of the Lord before I die’ (Genesis 27:7, NIV).

 A lifelong student of the Bible, Peter DeHaan, PhD, wrote the 700-page website ABibleADay.com to encourage people to explore the Bible.
 His main blog and numerous books urge Christians to push past the status quo and reconsider how they practice their faith in every area of their lives.